BedrockStreaming/tech.bedrockstreaming.com/_posts/2014-01-25-how-we-use-statsd.md

 ## From raw PHP

 We create a simple PHP lib to dispatch metrics over UDP.
-Check it ou on [Github](https://github.com/M6Web/Statsd) or [Packagist](https://packagist.org/packages/m6web/statsd).
+Check it out on [Github](https://github.com/M6Web/Statsd) or [Packagist](https://packagist.org/packages/m6web/statsd).

-The usage is pretty straitforward :
+The usage is pretty straightforward :

 {% highlight php %}
 <?php